 Lincoln’s Death and Autopsy

-Vice President Andrew Johnson, members of Lincoln’s cabinet and several of the his closest friends stood vigil by the president’s bedside in the boardinghouse.
-The first lady lay on a bed in an adjoining room with her eldest son Robert at her side, overwhelmed with shock and grief.
+Vice President Andrew Johnson, members of Lincoln’s cabinet and several of his closest friends stood vigil by the president’s bedside in the boardinghouse.
+The first lady lay on a bed in an adjoining room with her eldest son, Robert Todd Lincoln, at her side, overwhelmed with shock and grief.

 Finally, Lincoln was pronounced dead at 7:22 a.m. on April 15, 1865, at the age of 56.